stormpath/stormpath-documentation/source/auth_n.rst

 4.6.
 Using Multi-Factor Authentication
 ============================================

-.. only:: not (rest or java or python or ruby)
+.. only:: not (rest or java or python or ruby or csharp or vbnet)

  .. warning::